Skip to Content

 Travel advice for LGTBQ community

-Advice for LGBTQ travellers to Colombia
+Advice for LGBTQ travelers to Colombia

 Colombia is generally a gay friendly destination.
-If you're in the touristic areas, like Bogota, Medellin and Cartagena, you will be unlikely to ever experience any problems.
+If you're in touristic areas, like Bogota, Medellin, and Cartagena, you will be unlikely to ever experience any problems.
 Booking double beds in hotels was never a problem for us.
 However, homophobia is sadly prevalent in rural parts of the country, particularly in the coastal regions, so take care when heading to small towns and villages there.
 For more about gay life in Colombia, read our interview with Jesus from Barranquilla.

 How did Colombian food originate?